Elhameed/fitness_site/README.md

 </details>

 ## Usage
-Get a comprehensive overview of FitFlex's usage by watching our short demo video.
-Follow along as we showcase the various features and functionalities of the app, helping you navigate and make the most of your fitness journey.
+Watch this short demo video to see how to use the FitFlex app and its features.
+The video provides a step-by-step walkthrough of the registration process, login, class booking, and more.
 Access the demo video [here](https://youtu.be/OXaKUP9EWEk).

 ## Contribution
 I welcome contributions from the community!
 If you find a bug 🐛 or have an idea for a new feature 💡, please open an issue or submit a pull request.